codiga/vscode-plugin/DEVELOPMENT.md

 - Currently, the Rosie quick fixes are displayed in ignore-apply order instead of the desired apply-ignore order.

+## Limitations

+- There is no configuration at the moment to debug the server-side code.
+- Neither console nor language client based logging emits any log entry, for some reason.

 ## How to guide

 ### Compile and run the extension